Griffith, New South Wales: Sports

+The Griffith District Cricket Association (GDCA) operates a four-grade, six team premiership over the summer months across both the Twenty20, One Day and Two Day formats.
+Five of the six clubs (Coro Cougars, Exies Diggers, Exies Eagles, Leagues Panthers and Hanwood Wanderers) are based in Griffith itself, whilst the Coly Nomads are based in nearby Coleambally.

-Griffith is also home to the Griffith Swans who compete in the Riverina Football League.
-They have won one title, in 2003, and have been runners-up many times.
+Griffith is also home to an Australian rules football team, the Griffith Swans, who compete in the Riverina Football League.
+They have won three titles, in 1952, 1968, and 2003.
 They previously played in the South West League.
 Griffith also has a rugby union team, the Griffith Blacks who play in the Southern Inland Rugby Union.

-The city also has strong local cricket and basketball competitions.
+The city also has strong local hockey and basketball competitions.

 Attractions

 Griffith has many tourist attractions.
 These include Pioneer Park, a 510-seat Regional Theatre, the Italian museum, the Griffith Regional Art Gallery, craft and antique shops, and its many high standard restaurants.
 Many of the Griffith wineries also have wine tasting at the cellar door, notably De Bortoli Wines, Beelgara Estate (formally Rossetto Wines), West End Wines, Berton Vineyards and Warburn Estate.
-Griffith is famous for its botrytis including Debortoli's Noble One and its fortified wine such as McWilliam's Hanwood Port.
+Griffith is famous for its botrytis including De Bortoli's Noble One, and its fortified wine such as McWilliam's Hanwood Port.
 Ecotourism is also available in Griffith.
 Scenic Hill has various walking trails, lookouts and is home to the famous Hermit's Cave.
 Campbells and Nericon Swamps, part of the Griffith Wetlands Important Bird Area, are important sites for migratory birds.
 Nearby Cocoparra National Park offers walking trails and there are opportunities to explore along the Murrumbidgee River and Lake Wyangan.